sabuharb/DELI--cious/README.md

 Once you’re all set, head to checkout!
 You’ll get a summary of everything you ordered, along with a total price.
 Your receipt will be saved so you can come back anytime and remember that awesome combo you created.

 Screenshots 📸
-Here’s a little peek at DELI--cious in Cic Zac Mode action to read it Start on the Left then go right then go straight down, then go right again, and repeat!
+Here’s a little peek at DELI--cious in zic Zac Mode action to read it so Start on the Left then go right then go straight down, then go right again, and repeat!

 <img width="351" alt="1stDisplay" src="https://github.com/user-attachments/assets/3a43ba99-ae7d-4420-bb81-bc65a731cdf8">